 C13 Yes No

-C13 Does your institution have an application fee? Х
+Does your institution have an application fee? x

 C13 Amount of application fee: \$50.00

 C13 Yes No

-C13 Can it be waived for applicants with financial need? Х
+Can it be waived for applicants with financial need? x

-C13 If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+C13 If you have an application fee and an on-line application option, please

-- C13 Same fee: - Х C13 Free: C13 Reduced:
+C13 Same fee: х

+C13 Free:

+C13 Reduced:

-C13 Yes No C13 Can on-line application fee be waived for applicants with financial need? Х
+C13 Yes No Can on-line application fee be waived for applicants with financial need? x